leomeyer/OpenHAT/openhatd/docs/concepts.md

 - `Verbose` (`-v` on the command line): Recommended if some amount of information is required.
 Will log important non-regular events (i. e. events that occur due to user interaction, or happen infrequently) plus some technical information.
 Suitable for monitoring a system in production when issues are expected.

-- `Debug` (`-d` on the command line): Will additionally log less imortant regular events plus more detailed technical information, but not from within the doWork loop.
+- `Debug` (`-d` on the command line): Will additionally log less important regular events plus more detailed technical information.
 Logs access to configuration settings which is especially useful when troubleshooting included configuration files with substituted parameters.
 Can produce a large amount of log messages.
 Recommended for testing or troublehooting if you need additional hints about system behaviour, but not for normal operation.

 - `Extreme` (`-e` on the command line): Will additionally output messages from the inner doWork loop.
 This level will generate log messages in every frame and will quickly produce a lot of output.
 Recommended for isolated testing in very special circumstances.